chen42/openbehavior/operantLicking/Assembly.md

 All wires are connected.
 ![] (images/wires.jpg)

 The fully assembled device.
 The RFID antenna is placed on its holder on the right side.
+Note that the spout on the left side is connected to the touch sensor,  the one on the right side is disconnected (to show that it can be easily removed for cleaning purpose).

 ![] (images/assembled.jpg)

 A syringe is loaded in the pump.
 A rubber band is used to hold the syringe in place.
 The pump can be placed on top of a rat cage.
+The rest of the device can be place inside the cage.
+Both spouts are connected.
+A PE tubing directs the liquid in the syringe to the active spout.

 ![] (images/syrngeLoaded.jpg)

-The entire assembled device can be placed in the rat cage.
+The entire assembled device can be placed in the rat cage, with a filtered cover on the top.
 ![] (images/inRatCage.jpg)